Find Tech Schools

 Skills for Computer and Information Sciences Majors

-computer and information sciences majors are found most commonly in careers in which the following skills are important:
+A major in computer and information sciences prepares you for careers in which the following skill-sets are crucial:

 undefined